 5. Complete culminating projects for seniors if applicable.

 High school sophomores, juniors and seniors may be eligible to compete for various college scholarship awards.
-The STEMposium is currently securing scholarships.
+The STEMposium is currently securing scholarships from regional colleges and universities.
 Available scholarships include:

 - U of I College of Science - $3,000 over two years